MarkMarzeotti/building-gutenberg-blocks/README.md

 Our block is working, but its static.
 It doesn't do anything yet, but with a few modifications, we can give it an editable heading.

 We will be using a component called `<RichText>`.
 There are a lot of built in components we can use in our blocks.
 You can check them all out [here](https://wp-storybook.netlify.com/).
 Or you can write your own.
-Theyre just React components.
+They're just React components.

 1. In order to see any changes to our block we need to begin compiling our changes.
 In terminal run `npm start` to use Webpack to compile changes to our block.